Fire (1996 film): Controversies and reaction

 Theatres in Surat and Pune stopped screening the film on the same day.
 However, when attackers attempted to shut down a screening in Calcutta, ushers and audience fought back and the theatre stayed open.
-Maharashtra's Chief Minister Manohar Joshi supported the actions to shut down screenings of Fire: "I congratulate them for what they have done.
+Maharashtra's Chief Minister, Manohar Joshi, supported the actions to shut down screenings of Fire: "I congratulate them for what they have done.
 The film's theme is alien to our culture".

 On 4 December, the Ministry of Information and Broadcasting referred the film back to the CBFC for re-examination.
 The Indian government was criticised for siding with the vandals.
 On 5 December a group of film personalities and free speech activists, including Deepa Mehta, actor Dilip Kumar, and director Mahesh Bhatt, submitted a petition to the Supreme Court asking that a "sense of security" be provided, in addition to basic protection, so that the film could be screened smoothly.
 The petition referenced articles 14, 19, 21 and 25 of the Indian Constitution, which promise many of the fundamental rights like the right to equality, life and liberty, freedom of speech and expression, freedom of conscience, free expression of religious practice and belief, and the right to hold peaceful meetings.
 On being asked the reason for discomfort, Kumar said that he had not seen the film and was not much concerned about its content but rather the kind of vandalism that takes place on their cultural life, whenever such issues comes up.

 On 7 December, activists from 32 organisations, including Campaign for Lesbian Rights (CALERI), protested against the withdrawal of Fire, carrying placards, shouting anti-Shiv Sena slogans and crying for the freedom of right to expression.
 On 12 December about 60 Shiv Sena men stripped down to their underwear and squatted in front of Kumar's house to protest his support of Fire.
 Twenty-two were arrested, and Kumar, as well as others involved in the production of the film, were provided with police security.

-Cinemax reopened screenings of Fire on 18 December, but a 100 members of the Bharatiya Janata Party (BJP) vandalised posters at the Sundar Theatre in Kanpur despite the police commissioner's reassurance that protection had been arranged.
+Cinemax reopened screenings of Fire on 18 December, but 100 members of the Bharatiya Janata Party (BJP) vandalised posters at the Sundar Theatre in Kanpur despite the police commissioner's reassurance that protection had been arranged.
 Fire was re-released without cuts by the Censor Board on 12 February 1999.
 Theatre screenings were resumed on 26 February and continued without incident.